 Here was the rough itinerary coming from good ol’ (non-Vacationland) New Jersey:

-- Head north, north, north until you hit Kennebunkport and pause for a reprieve from driving which took us about 5 hours.
+- Head north, north, north until you hit Kennebunkport and pause for a reprieve from driving (took us about 5 hours to get here).

 - From there, stop by the iconic L.L.
 Bean mega-town in Freeport.

 - Then keep going north for Bar Harbor and Acadia National Park—this is the farthest north you’ll go.

 - After that, mosey back on south, in the general direction of home, to Portland.

 - In a wild card move, with Portland as a home base, cut across state lines and head into New Hampshire for the day.